joshjwelsh/weekly-rent-tracker/README.md

 # Rent Price Tracker

 The goal of this app is track weekly movements in rent prices.
-As of Sunday August 30th, 2020 the average rent price of the following 10 US cities are:
+As of Sunday August 30th, 2020 the average rent price of a one bedroom apartment in the following 10 US cities are:

     "austin-tx": 1382,